organisciak/dissertation/document/2_crowdsourcing.md

 Their model categorizes users by expertise domain and builds domain topics from related annotations.
 These are linearly smoothed with document and query language models.
 In the context of del.icio.us, their approach improves over traditional unigram models over the document text.
-Their model parallels some of the approaches proposed for this dissertation's study over Pinterest.
-The proposed study makes similar assumptions on the meaning of an individual annotation, but differs in that it makes no assumptions about the expertise about a user and relies on the interpretations from user curated groupings rather than inferred topics.

 Finally, @harris_applying_2012 provide a comprehensive overview of ways that crowdsourcing and games with a purpose can be incorporated in the information retrieval workflow.
 While crowdsourcing is noted as highly feasible for evaluation, it is also noted as an approach which can help in building document collections, identifying information needs, and query refinement.